Steerable Transformers for Volumetric Data: Introduction

 Transformers have emerged as the preferred architecture for natural language processing tasks, with recent powerful models like Chat-GPT employing this framework.
-Their relatively straightforward design, coupled with their remarkable success, has led to their widespread adoption across various domains, including image classification \citep{Dosovitskiy2020AnII}, object detection \citep{carion2020end}, and graph-based problems \citep{dwivedi2020generalization}.
-The self-attention mechanism \citep{Bahdanau2014NeuralMT} employed in transformer architectures has proven to be crucial for capturing relationships between different parts of input sequences.
-Dosovitskiy et al. \citep{Dosovitskiy2020AnII} introduced transformers as an alternative to traditional convolutional architectures for image classification tasks.
-Unlike convolutional neural networks (CNNs), which focus on local neighborhoods, transformers excel at capturing relations across different parts of the input, including in images.
+Their relatively straightforward design, coupled with remarkable success, has led to their widespread adoption across various domains, including image classification \citep{Dosovitskiy2020AnII}, object detection \citep{carion2020end}, and graph based problems \citep{dwivedi2020generalization}.
+The self-attention mechanism \citep{Bahdanau2014NeuralMT} employed in transformer architectures has proven to be crucial for capturing relationships between different parts of the input sequence. \citet{Dosovitskiy2020AnII} introduced transformers as an alternative to traditional convolutional architectures for vision tasks.
+Unlike convolutional neural networks (CNNs), which focus on local neighborhoods, transformers excel at capturing relations across different parts of the input.

-Equivariant neural network architectures have gained significant popularity in recent years due to their inherent ability to comprehend the underlying symmetries of problems, making them highly effective tools for real-world scenarios characterized by such symmetries.
-For instance, achieving equivariance to the permutation group \(S_n\) is crucial in graph-based problems, where the structure of the graph remains invariant under permutations.
-Similarly, in image-related tasks, it is desirable to have equivariance to rigid body transformations such as rotations and translations.
-Recent studies have demonstrated the remarkable efficacy of these equivariant architectures in addressing such challenges without relying on brute-force techniques like data augmentation \citep{worrall2017harmonic, marcos2017rotation}.
+Equivariant neural network architectures have gained significant popularity in recent years due to their inherent ability to comprehend the underlying symmetries of problems, making them highly effective tools for real world tasks.
+For instance, achieving equivariance to the permutation group \(S_n\) is crucial in graph based problems, since the structure of the graph remains invariant under permutations of node labels \citep{thiede2020general, NEURIPS2020_9efb1a59}.
+Similarly, in vision tasks, it is desirable to have equivariance to rigid body transformations such as rotations and translations.
+Recent studies by \citet{cohen2016group, cohen2017steerable, worrall2017harmonic, weiler20183d, weiler2019general, thiede2020general, anderson2019cormorant}, and many more, have demonstrated the remarkable efficacy of these equivariant architectures in enforcing symmetry, without relying on brute force techniques like data augmentation.